wistia/wistia-open-docs/_posts/captions.md

   awesome SEO benefits.
 post_intro:
   <p>Captions make it easy for viewers to digest the content of your
    videos.
-They’re awesome for longer form and educational content in any language, but they’re great of accessibility purposes too.</p>
+They're a critical part of content accessibility, but they are also helpful for longer form and educational content in any language.</p>
 ---

 Whether you're trying to make sure people can get the message of your video (even without